sourcegraph/handbook/content/departments/security/tooling/terraform-cloud.md

 1. Open a pull request on a branch with your intended changes
 2. Terraform Cloud should run a `terraform plan` action and post the results as a GitHub status check.
-   You can also still run `terraform plan` locally as before (although the build will still occur in the cloud).
+   You can also still run `terraform plan` locally as before (although the build will now occur in the cloud).
 3. When approved, merge your changes in.